edmistond/davidedmiston.com/source/_posts/Flattening-a-List.md

 // 4 passing (7ms)
 ```

-Oh - but we don't have a test case for that guard clause!
+Oh&mdash;but we don't have a test case for that guard clause!
 We know everything works when we pass in an array.
 Let's also make sure we get the expected behavior if we just pass in a bare element - it should "flatten" it into a single element array.
 I'll note I've broken with good practice here; by the strict approach to TDD, I should have written a test for this prior to even adding that guard clause.
-However - I think it can be okay to be a little lax while you're spiking concepts (or blogging :)), but even so, let's clean this up.
+However, I think it's okay to be a little lax while you're spiking concepts (or blogging :)).
+Even so, let's clean this up.

 ```javascript flatten_test.js
 it("should return an array when passed a bare object", () => {